rahul-gharat/dronahq-docs/docs/org-management/billing.md

 Any upgrade of plans or addition of users, depending on the billing cycle (monthly/annual) will be charged on a pro-rata basis.
 Every Add-on will have its own different billing cycle and invoicing.
 ##
-Incase you have multiple instances of self-hosted DronaHQ edition installed on-premise, the user count will be the aggregation of all users distinct or unique across all instances.
+In case you have multiple instances of self-hosted DronaHQ edition installed on-premise, the user count will be the aggregation of all users distinct or unique across all instances.

 :::